EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/02_composables_directives/README.md

 Then switch categories quickly in the browser: exactly one request must resolve, the others show as cancelled in the Network tab.

+→ **Done when** the ten specs are green and a cancelled request shows no error to the user.

 ### 2. `useLocalStorage` — `src/composables/useLocalStorage.ts`

 1. Read and `JSON.parse` the stored value in a `try` / `catch`; on a parse error,